 Diversify your workforce with supported employment

-It's estimated that 20% of the UK population have some disability or additional support need, affecting their ability to get a job.
+It's estimated that 20% of people in the UK have some form of disability or additional support need, affecting their ability to get a job.
 We have a talent pool of eager and hardworking future employees who make a great addition to businesses.

 We can help your business to create opportunities, recruit the right people and train them in their roles.
 We look at what skills you require in your business and what skills they need to excel.